If you’re looking for tips on how to write a self-evaluation, you’ve come to the right place.

 “Clear goals and objectives allow employees to monitor their own progress all year ’round and correct their efforts as necessary,” explains Dan Feliciano, President of OpEx90.
 “If employees know what they need to accomplish, they can look at their results as they go and identify barriers to achieving those goals.”

-Here’s an example of self-evaluation that aligns with a company goal:
+Here’s a self-evaluation example that aligns with a company goal:

 “We reduced customer returns/rejects by 60% as part of Z Corp’s quality improvement program.”